sqlitebrowser/sqlitebrowser/BUILDING.md

 SQLite any more.<br>This applies to all platforms.
 However, most likely you won't have to worry about these as most systems meet these requirements today.

-If you have any chance, please use Qt 5.7 or any later version.<br>Even though Qt 5.5 and 5.6 are supported by us, there might be glitches and minor problems when using them.
+If you can, please use Qt 5.15.9 or any later version.<br>Even though Qt 5.5 and 5.6 are supported by us, there might be glitches and minor problems when using them.<br>
+Also, it is not possible to build universal binary for macOS using Qt versions lower than 5.15.9.

 The wiki has information that is a bit more detailed or less common, but may be useful: https://github.com/sqlitebrowser/sqlitebrowser/wiki